NodeSecure/flags/FLAGS.md

 For more information on how license must be described in the package.json, please check the [npm documentation](https://docs.npmjs.com/files/package.json#license).

-⚠️ we are working to stabilize this flag !

 </details><details><summary>📦 hasScript</summary>

 The package has pre and/or post script in the **package.json** file.
 These script will be executed before or after the installation of a dependency (this is useful for example to build native addons or similar things).
 However these script may be used to execute malicious code on your system.